isama22/Data-Structures/README.md

 ## Linked Lists
+<a href="https://medium.com/better-programming/how-to-implement-a-linked-list-using-javascript-387729416a5b" target="_blank">reference 1</a>
+<a href="https://www.geeksforgeeks.org/implementation-linkedlist-javascript/" target="_blank">reference 2</a>
 * a linked list stores information, with each item pointing to the next one, similar to linked paperclip. each item is a node and the list has a head and tail node.
 * it's very quick in terms of big O because of how fast it is to add items to the end. and it's very flexible on size, you can keep adding items on as long as there's space on your machine. but look ups are costly because you have to walk the length of the list to find something
 * doubly linked lists have each node pointing to the node before and behind it. singly linked lists give you no way of looking at the node behind